leandromsales/tempo-assessment/README.md

 - [x] Fields validations and view layer modifications using Spring Boot Validation and Annotations, including the development of our custom validation annotations (examples available in io.tempo.teams.util.validators);
 - [x] Unit tests using JUnit 5 and Gradle (see below);
 - [x] API automation tests implemented using Postman;
-- [x] Implementation of a bootstrap data machanism based on yaml (eg. to add pre-defined roles);
+- [x] Implementation of a bootstrap data mechanism based on yaml (eg. to add pre-defined roles);
 - [x] Ability to associate team members with roles for a team.

 ### Extra points activities implemented